Peter Varga was interviewed by FORBES on several practical tax topics.

 Do large companies also make mistakes in taxing, for example, non-cash income?
 What are the most common things?

 In larger companies, accounting and economic transparency is more present.
 Although the level of taxpayer aggressiveness discussed is lower by default, even larger companies cannot avoid technical errors.
-These include, for example, situations where corporate assets are used with full VAT deduction for employees’ private purposes, giving away shares in the company to employees without taxing and “justifying” this income, various non-cash benefits, and so on.
+These include, for example, situations where corporate assets are used with full VAT deductions for employees’ private purposes, giving away shares in the company to employees without taxing and “justifying” this income, various non-cash benefits, and so on.

 If you are interested in this topic, please do not hesitate to contact us.